Ferries, motorways and buses: Government unveils $180m Auckland transport spend

 Some $50m has also been allocated to improvements to the North-Western Motorway and $35m has been earmarked for a shared path, alongside the Whau River, to connect New Lynn and Te Atatū.

-The shared path was announced by the Green this morning, ahead of Twyford's announcement.
+The shared path was announced by the Greens this morning, ahead of Transport Minister Phil Twyford's announcement.

 These projects need detailed design and consenting work, but the plan is for construction to begin next year.